-Anglo-Saxon tribes of Britain.
+Fichie is a name whose history is entwined with the ancient Anglo-Saxon tribes of Britain.
 It was a name for a person of iron point which may have been made in reference to a soldier or warrior.
 The surname Fichie originally derived from the Old English word Fiche which referred to iron point.
 One source claims that the name could have been Norman in origin from "Fitz or Le Fils."
-CITATION[CLOSE]

 Early Origins of the Fichie family